Astellas General Research Grants

 Klingenstein Fellowship Awards in Neuroscience

 The Klingenstein Fellowship Awards in Neuroscience supports early-career investigators engaged in basic or clinical research that may lead to a better understanding of neurological and psychiatric disorders.
 Priority is given to candidates who may not have received substantial funding from other private awards yet have highly promising scientific careers.
-[Applications are due February 1, 11:59pm EST.]
+[Application deadline is Feb.
+1 at 11:59 PM ET each year.]

 Basic Research in Neurobiology Research Grants – Whitehall Foundation